CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 :::info
 If an array of `scheduledDates` is provided then `matchUps` which have `matchUpStatus: TO_BE_PLAYED` and are scheduled to be played on the specified dates will have their `matchUpFormat` fixed rather than inherited.
 This means that subsequent changes to the parent `structure.matchUpFormat` will have no effect on such `matchUps`.

 The `force` attribute will remove the `matchUpFormat` from all targeted `matchUps` which have `matchUpStatus: TO_BE_PLAYED`; this allows the effect of using `scheduledDates` to be reversed.
-Use of this attribute will have no effect is `scheduledDates` is also provided.
+Use of this attribute will have no effect if `scheduledDates` is also provided.

 :::